The following policies apply to all undergraduate students in the Electrical & Computer Engineering majors.

 Eligible students may register to take the placement exam by emailing email@example.com

-or calling 301-405-3685.
-Exams will only be offered in the period between academic semesters and must be scheduled at least 48 hours in advanced,
+.
+The exam will only be offered during the dates listed below, which fall in the period between academic semesters, and you must register at least 24 business hours in advance.

 PLEASE NOTE: Students who have attempted and earned a non-passing grade or a "W" in ENEE140, are not eligible to take the placement exam.

 This contains information for graduating seniors in the ECE Department.
-Please be sure to review the entire content for senior audit request and other important graduation information.
+Please be sure to review the entire content for senior audit requests and other important graduation information.